Skinny Beef Nachos

 - Cut the Jospehs wrap into triangles and add them to your air fryer basket.
 Spray with cooking spray and close your basket.
 Set your air fryer to 400 degrees and the timer for 3 minutes.

 - Lay half of the cooked chips on a plate with half of the ground beef from 3 oz.
-Add shredded cheese, 1 tbsp of queso sauce, 1 tbsp of salsa.
+Add shredded cheese, 1 tablespoon of queso sauce, 1 tablespoon of salsa.
 Repeat with another layer and then enjoy!

 myWW points: Blue 6; Green 6; Purple 7 (1 whole serving)